Generic Name: Grass Pollen Allergen Extract (5 Grass Extract) (GRAS POL uhn al er juhn EK strakt five GRAS EK strakt)

 If OVERDOSE is suspected:

-- If your symptoms do not improve or if they become worse, check with your doctor.
+- If your symptoms or health problems do not get better or if they become worse, call your doctor.

 More about Oralair (mixed grass pollens allergen extract)

-- Side Effects
+- Oralair Side Effects

 - During Pregnancy